Cody Bellinger: New York Yankees (2025-present)

 On December 17, 2024, the Cubs traded Bellinger with $5 million in cash considerations to the New York Yankees in exchange for Cody Poteet.
 On May 4, 2025, Bellinger hit a two-run homer off Taj Bradley of the Tampa Bay Rays, his 200th career home run.
 On June 10, Bellinger recorded his 1,000th career hit when he hit an RBI single to right-center field off of pitcher Taylor Clarke in the sixth inning.
-On July 11, Bellinger hit 3 home runs against the Chicago Cubs as the Yankees won 11–0.
+On July 11, Bellinger hit three home runs against the Chicago Cubs as the Yankees won 11–0.
 It was Bellinger's first career three-homer game.
 On September 2, Bellinger was named the American League Player of the Week for the 23rd week of the season after going 12-for-27 (.444) and slugging 1.278 with two home runs and eight RBI in that period, including three doubles and two home runs.
 It was his first AL POTW honor and his first POTW honor since 2022.
-Bellinger finished the 2025 season with a .272 average, 29 home runs, and 98 RBI, and opted out of his contract for the 2026 season, making him a free agent.
+Bellinger finished the 2025 season with a .272/.334/.480 slash line, with 29 home runs, and 98 RBI.
+He opted-out of his contractual player option for the 2026 season, making him a free agent.

+During the offseason, Bellinger was one of the most highly rated free agent position players and reportedly attracted varying degrees of interest from several teams.
+On January 26, 2026, Bellinger re-signed with the Yankees to a five-year contract, which included a total value of $162.5 million, with player opt-outs after the second and third years of the contract and a full no-trade clause.
+Bellinger was named an All-Star in 2026, his first time since 2019 with the Dodgers, and subsequently won the All Star MVP, after scoring the winning runs of the game in the 1st with a 2 RBI single.